Bioconductor/bioconductor.org/README.md

 #### Cron jobs for rebuilding the search index/why it is decoupled from site update

-Doing "crontab l" on merlot2 shows how the index us updated on both merlot2 and krait.
+Doing "crontab -l" on staging shows how the index us updated on master.
 Here are the relevant lines:

-    30 */1 * * * cd $HOME/bioc-test-web; ./index_staging.sh > $HOME/bioc-test-web/index_staging.log 2>&1
+    # create search index:
-    30 */4 * * * cd $HOME/bioc-test-web; rake index_production > $HOME/bioc-test-web/production_index.log 2>&1
+    30 */4 * * * cd $HOME/bioc-test-web/bioconductor.org && rake index_production > $HOME/bioc-test-web/production_index.log 2>&1

-Notice that the search indexing process is decoupled from the site building process (which takes place every 10 minutes).
-Site indexing can be a time-consuming process (especially on krait) and the site rebuilding should be quick.
-So the search indexing takes place every hour on merlot2 and every four hours on krait (where there are many more files to be indexed which originate from the build system).
+Notice that the search indexing process is decoupled from the site building process (which takes place every 20 minutes).
+Site indexing can be a time-consuming process (especially on master) and the site rebuilding should be quick.
+So the search indexing takes place every hour on staging and every four hours on master (where there are many more files to be indexed which originate from the build system).

 #### How to get search working on your own development machine